 Altogether the Farm covers about twenty acres, hidden away in a little corner of the New Forest, minutes from some of the best riding, walking and cycling that the Forest has to offer.
 We have deer, badger and fox regularly visiting the farm and you will see and hear many species of birds including hawk, owl, wood pecker and buzzard.The farm is bordered on one side by the Avon Water and on the other by Sway Village.
 The wild life is beautiful with deer, badgers, owls, buzzards and wild flowers to be seen throughout the farm (especially early in the morning!).

 From the farm enjoy a walk into the village and out through the forest with miles of tracks to enjoy on foot, bike or horseback.
 Dogs are welcome and you can even bring your own horse!

-We farm rare breed English Goats, have a fat fluffy farm cat called Smokey, our dogs are two Jack Russel's called Patch and Buster and a Westie called Daisy.
-Our two horses are called Ace and Teddy (she's a girl!).
+We farm rare breed English Goats, have a fat fluffy farm cat called Smokey, our dogs are a Jack Russel's called Buster and a Westie called Daisy and our two horses are called Ace and Teddy (she's a girl!).

 Regular visitors to Rushcroft Farm, the four most common species in the New Forest are fallow, roe, sika and red deer, but there are also small numbers of muntjac deer.

 Bentley's twin brother from our registered English nanny Harriet.

 Biscuits is our Mounted Games pony and Patch is one of our Parson Jack Russells.